onemorebruh/megara/README.md

 ## bugs

 - [ ] crashes when give uncorrect user's data when login
-- [ ] writes error in /newFile POST do haven't crashed
+- [ ] writes error in /newFile POST but haven't been crashed